 Load Data into Database module

-The Load Data into Database module loads a data set from a source database into a target database.
+The Load Data into Database module is an automation tools module for Data integrity testing.
+This module loads a data set from a source database into a target database.
 It's a handy tool if your data is distributed across different database systems and you need to perform multi-source comparisons.
 Simply load the data from various database systems into one system and then run your tests.

 Limitations